ErpNetDocs/winclient/step-by-step/activity.md

 ![Activity](pictures/activity4.png)

 -	<b>End Time</b> - this is where you set the date and time for ending the activity.
-The **Planned Duration Minutes** will be calculated automatically
+The **Planned Duration Minutes** will be calculated automatically.

 ![Activity](pictures/activity5.png)